Penzance railway station: After 1892

-Platform layout
+Description

+Penzance is the terminus of the Cornish Main Line from Plymouth.
+It is situated 326 mi 50 chain from London Paddington, measured via Box and Plymouth Millbay.
+It is the southernmost railway station in Great Britain.

-Platforms 1, 2 and 3 are within the main train shed; Platform 4 on the south side is in the open air.
+Platforms 1, 2 and 3 are within the main train shed; platform 4 is on the south side, in the open air.
 A large stone at the end of this platform welcomes people to Penzance in both English and Cornish.
 This side of the station is built on the sea wall near the harbour; the other side is cut into the hillside.

-There is only one bi-directional line into/out of the station as far as the (now defunct) station at Marazion, as the former northbound line has been used to access Penzance TMD at Long Rock since 1977.
+There is only one bi-directional line into/out of the station as far as the former station at Marazion, as the former northbound line has been used to access Penzance TMD at Long Rock since 1977.

 Facilities

-As the western terminus of the Night Riviera service from London Paddington, the station has a sleeper lounge and a shower room to the northern end of the concourse, as well as waiting rooms and two cafes in the concourse.
+As the western terminus of the Night Riviera service from London Paddington, the station has a sleeper lounge and a shower room to the northern end of the concourse, as well as waiting rooms and two cafes on the concourse.
 There is also an information point on platform 3.